Welcome to today's edition of the Rush 24-7 podcast.

 It's not really hard to do.

-So anyway, that's the um show opened.
+So anyway, that's the show open.

 Did you know that the White House didn't know this until today?

-Somebody at the White House, after that prayer breakfast that Ben Carson uh spoke two years ago, maybe three now.
+Somebody at the White House, after that prayer breakfast that Ben Carson spoke two years ago, maybe three now.

 I don't know, time flies.

-It was a national prayer breakfast where Ben Carson got up and said what he would do with health care, how he would fix it and what's wrong with it, and everybody, oh, yeah, they put him on the national map.
+It was a national prayer breakfast where Ben Carson got up and said what he would do with healthcare, how he would fix it and what's wrong with it.

-It turns out that later, either that day or that week, Carson got a phone call from somebody at the White House suggesting that he call Obama and apologize for that.
+It turns out that later either that day or that week, Carson got a phone call from somebody at the White House suggesting that he call Obama and apologize for that.

 Carson was told to call and apologize for embarrassing our young great leader.

-Well, I don't know or what, but there clearly was an implied or else.
+Oh, well, I don't know or what, but there clearly was an implied or else.

-Also, Bubba Watson won the masters on Sunday.
+Also, Bubba Watson won the Masters on Sunday.

-After all the hullabaloo at the course at the club after winning, there's the Green Jacket Ceremony's champions dinner, at about 12:30, one o'clock in the morning on Monday, he took his family to his favorite place.
+At about 12:30, one o'clock in the morning on Monday, he took his family to his favorite place, the Waffle House.

 The left is livid.